Estimated reading time: 13 minutes

-Meal planning and cooking for retired couple Barb and Doug is costly, and I’m going to help them reduce grocery costs.
+Meal planning and cooking for retired couple Barb and Doug is costly, and I will help them reduce grocery costs.

-Even with recent product price freezes at large grocery store chains, Canadians still need to watch comparable pricing numbers.
+Canadians must watch comparable pricing numbers even with recent product price freezes at large grocery store chains.

 Some Canadian food executives and a rival grocer say Loblaw Companies Ltd.’s “price freeze” may be nothing more than an empty gesture, since the timing of the move lines up almost exactly with a standard, annual freeze on cost increases across the industry.Financial Post

-It’s easy to get sucked into the media marketing game but always look below the surface.
+It’s easy to get sucked into the media marketing game but always looks below the surface.

 Today, I want to discuss how much a retired couple should spend on groceries to answer Barbs’ email.